Republic of the Congo (Léopoldville): Colonial rule

 Conditions in the Congo improved following the Belgian government's takeover in 1908 of the Congo Free State, which had been a personal possession of the Belgian king.
 Some Bantu languages were taught in primary schools, a rare occurrence in colonial education.
 Colonial doctors greatly reduced the spread of African trypanosomiasis, commonly known as sleeping sickness.

 During World War II, the small Congolese army achieved several victories against the Italians in East Africa.
-The Belgian Congo, which was also rich in uranium deposits, supplied the uranium that was used by the United States to build the atomic weapons.
+The Belgian Congo, which was also rich in uranium deposits, supplied the uranium that was used by the United States to build the atomic weapons that were used in the bombings of Hiroshima and Nagasaki in August 1945.

 The colonial administration implemented a variety of economic reforms to improve infrastructure: railways, ports, roads, mines, plantations and industrial areas.
 The Congolese people, however, lacked political power and faced legal discrimination.
 All colonial policies were decided in Brussels and Léopoldville.
 The Belgian Colony-secretary and Governor-general, neither elected by the Congolese people, wielded absolute power.

 Among the Congolese people, resistance against their undemocratic regime grew over time.
 In 1955, the Congolese upper class (the so-called "évolués"), many of whom had been educated in Europe, initiated a campaign to end the inequality.